Ghanaian Man Secures US Visa on His First Attempt, Questions From the Interview Emerge

 A Ghanaian student has left many motivated after announcing that his non-immigrant student visa had been granted by the US Embassy.

-His joy stemmed from the fact that it was his first time applying for a US visa, hence sharing what transpired during the visa interview.
+His joy stemmed from the fact that it was his first time applying for an American visa, and he shared what transpired during the interview.

 Visa, US, Ghana, Visa Officer, Travel, Student

-A Ghanaian student delights as he gets her US visa approved in under 60 seconds.
+A Ghanaian student explains how his US visa was approved in under 60 seconds, and lists the interview questions he was asked.
 Photo credit: blackCAT/Getty Images, dimarikGetty Images

 Source: Getty Images

-A young man known on TikTok as @oseibarima_ posted a video of the visa transcript, indicating that the young man gained admission to study Operations Management and Supervision at Ball State University with a $16,000 scholarship.
+A young man, known on TikTok as @oseibarima_, posted a video of the visa transcript, indicating that he had gained admission to study Operations Management and Supervision at Ball State University with a $16,000 scholarship.

 First, the visa officer quizzed the applicant about the location of his university, after which he asked about the source of funding.